unionai/unionai-docs/source/guide/data-plane-setup/data-retention-policy.md

 ## Attempting to access deleted data

-If you attempt to access deleted data, you will receive an error.
+If you attempt to access deleted data, you will receive an error:

+* When workflow node input/output data is deleted, the Input/Output tabs in the UI will display a *Not Found* error.
+* When Flyte `Deck` data is deleted, the `Deck` view in the UI will display a `Not Found` error.
+* When artifacts are deleted, the artifacts UI will work, but it will display an URL that points to no longer existing artifact.

-To remedy this, you will have to re-register and re-run the workflow.
+To remedy these types of errors, you will have to re-run the workflows that generated the data in question.

 ## Separate sets of policies per cluster